OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 Modeling or composing a scenario in mosaik comprises three steps:

-1. Starting simulators,
+1. starting simulators,

-2. Instantiating models within the simulators, and
+2. instantiating models within the simulators, and

-3. Connecting the model instances of different simulators to establish the data flow between them.
+3. connecting the model instances of different simulators to establish the data flow between them.

 This page will show you how to create simple scenarios in these three steps.